 Teacher in Charge: Mrs D. Norman.

 Who would be interested in this course?Any student with an interest in Geography.
-Level 1 Geography is recommended but not necessary.
+Year 11 Geography is recommended but not necessary.
 Students who haven't taken Geography before can join the course and quickly adapt to new content.

 The skills and attributes gained in Geography courses make students highly employable in a wide variety of fields across both government and non-government sectors.